D1on2k/DM-Player/README.md

 <br>

-A light weight music player using Dear ImGui as a framework DirectX 11 and win 32 API for window functions.
+A light weight media player using Dear ImGui as a framework DirectX 11 and win 32 API for window functions.

 <br>